johnmartinsson/adaptive-change-point-detection/README.md

-# From Weak to Strong Sound Event Labels using Adaptive Change-Point Detection and Active Learning
+# From Weak to Strong Sound Event Labels using Adaptive Change-Point Detection (A-CPD) and Active Learning

 ![Figure 2](results/figures/figure_2.png)